pingcap/tidb-course-201-lab/lab-guide/guide/en/201.4/lab-1-Database-Connector.md

 $ ./09-demo-jdbc-execute-update-tx-01-show.sh
 ```

-4. compare the different sample code between two runs.
-Do your best to fix SQL statement in [DemoJdbcExecuteUpdateTransactionControlIncorrect.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcConnectionIncorrect.java), then run `./09-demo-jdbc-execute-update-tx-01-incorrect.sh` again and check the result.
+4. Compare the different sample code between two runs.
+Do your best to fix SQL statement in [DemoJdbcExecuteUpdateTransactionControlIncorrect.java](), then run `./09-demo-jdbc-execute-update-tx-01-incorrect.sh` again and check the result.

 ## Null handling